jonge-democraten/website/README.md

 ##### Unit tests
 The project uses the [Django unit test](https://docs.djangoproject.com/en/dev/topics/testing/overview/) framework to create unit tests.
-This framework is based on the python unittest module.
+This framework is based on the Python unittest module.

 Tests are defined in the `tests.py` file of the application directory.